 Jamal D. Smith

-Jamal D. Smith recently joined our team of apprentices.
+Jamal is an Herbalista apprentice.
 An Atlanta native, he grew up seeing much of his family suffer from many chronic diseases.
 Being the eldest of his siblings in a single parent household, Jamal spent a lot of time caring for his younger siblings, which included a lot of time in the waiting area of hospitals.
 This upbringing seems to be the fuel to the fire that burns inside his heart, stoking a compassion for those that struggle with life threatening conditions.
 Jamal believes in setting an example for those around him, sharing tips on healthy eating and getting active are key to getting back to and maintaining health.
-Jamal is also currently enrolled in an Herbal Immersion course at the Chestnut School and working at an Atlanta area natural food community market.
+Jamal completed the Herbal Immersion course at the Chestnut School and currently works at Trees Atlanta.
 He is the owner of Greenhouse Botanicals, offering herbal consults and health guidance.

 Jeremy is a passionate naturalist, primitive skills enthusiast, forager, budding herbalist, and dog lover.
 He grew up in South Florida surfing and training bonsai trees, and also spent lots of time playing the North woods of Michigan.
 He is combining his love for nature connection, self reliance, herbal health, and community service by starting his 2nd year volunteering with Herbalista.